ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1f32gj5IYIyFipoINiC8P3DvKat-WWLUK)

-<div style="text-align: justify">This project is an introduction to Bayesian methods in the context of Gaussian mixture models models, and in particular to the Gibbs sampler and the Metropolis-Hastings algorithm.We are interested in the following mixture model:\\
+<div style="text-align: justify">This project is an introduction to Bayesian methods in the context of Gaussian mixture models models, and in particular to the Gibbs sampler and the Metropolis-Hastings algorithm.
+We are interested in the following mixture model:

 $$
   M = \{ \pi \phi(\cdot; \mu_1, 1) + (1 - \pi) \phi(\cdot; \mu_2, 1) : \mu_1 \in \mathbb{R}, \mu_2 \in \mathbb{R} \},